 - 6.12 As well as showing an ageing population the projections clearly identify that if current trends continue then the number of people in key working age bands (i.e. those aged 16-64) is likely to decline which may potentially generate a labour shortage when looking 20-years ahead.
 This may act as a barrier to economic growth in the District and more widely across Dorset.
-Over the full 20-year projection period it is estimated that the population aged 16-64 will drop by around 4% across the whole of Purbeck (this figure being derived from the detailed modelling underpinning the summary figures in the above table). - 6.13 One final consideration in the housing market modelling is around the likely proportion of affordable housing that might be delivered.
+Over the full 20-year projection period it is estimated that the population aged 16-64 will drop by around 7% across the whole of North Dorset (this figure being derived from the detailed modelling underpinning the summary figures in the above table). - One final consideration in the housing market modelling is around the likely proportion of affordable housing that might be delivered.
 Viability assessments carried out across Dorset suggest that in many cases it will be possible to provide at least 40% of housing as affordable on future sites and in some cases (particularly on greenfield sites) up to 50%.
 However, we recognise that in reality due to site sizes and some specific local/site viability issues that the proportion delivered may well be lower than this particularly during the current economic circumstances.
-For the purposes of modelling future housing requirements we have therefore considered two scenarios: - 30% affordable housing delivery (2011-2031) - 40% affordable housing delivery (2011-2031) - 6.14 The results of the analysis for Purbeck at 40% affordable housing delivery are shown in the figure below (note the figures sum to 169 rather than 170 due to rounding).
-The data suggests that in the market sector there will be a requirement for 102 additional homes per annum if household growth shown by the above projections were to be met.
-Within this it is estimated that around 45% should be family-sized housing (3 or more bedrooms) and 55% one-and two-bedroom homes, with the main focus being on two bedroom accommodation.
+For the purposes of modelling future housing requirements we have therefore considered two scenarios: - 30% affordable housing delivery (2011-2031) - 40% affordable housing delivery (2011-2031) - 6.14 The results of the analysis for North Dorset at 40% affordable housing delivery are shown in the figure below.
+The data suggests that in the market sector there will be a requirement for 164 additional homes per annum if household growth shown by the above projections were to be met.
+Within this it is estimated that around 59% should be family-sized housing (3 or more bedrooms) and 41% one-and two-bedroom homes, with the main focus being on two and three bedroom accommodation.

-6.15 In the affordable sector the requirement is for around 68 additional homes per annum with around 45% of these being required to be larger (3 or more bedroom) accommodation.
+6.15 In the affordable sector the requirement is for around 109 additional homes per annum with around 39% of these being required to be larger (3 or more bedroom) accommodation.
 If the proportion of affordable housing delivered is decreased to 30% then the outputs of the modelling are very similar - at 30% the modelling suggests a slightly higher requirement for larger homes in both the affordable and market sectors although it is worth emphasizing that differences between the models are very slight.